 Furthermore, note how Francis sees heaven in the second line: it is not the place where God and His saints resides – it is God and His saints themselves, which he expresses so beautifully.
 Finally, note how this prayer is addressed to the Father, but to the saint this same Father is in communion with the Trinity so that he addresses Him as all three.
 Such a Trinitarian mindset can inspire us as to how we also should normally see God.

 Now let’s look leave the saint and return to the scholar.
+(Sorry, I'm weak and always go running to the scholars.)
 Liturgical scholar Louis Bouyer has a few things to teach us about the Lord’s Prayer.
 The following is distilled or quoted from his seminal work, ”Eucharist - Theology and Spirituality of the Eucharistic Prayer” (tr.
 C. Underhill Quinn, University of Notre Dame Press, Notre Dame, IN, 1968).

 According to Luke, Jesus taught this prayer after his disciples asked Him how to pray (Lk 11:1).
 Certain elements of Jesus’ prayer match an older prayer used by the Jews in their synagogue blessing prayers:

 Magnified and sanctified be his great name.
 Amen.
 In the world which he has created according to his will.
 And may he establish his kingdom during your life and during your days and during the life of all the house of Israel, even speedily and at a near time.
 Amen. (ibid, pg 61)